ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Perfect Balance

 You ignore the current Animal Form requirements of [Pugilism].
+Every time you perform an action with an Animal Form requirement, your stacks of Perfect Balance are decreased by 1.

 ### Status: Petrify